kzhang8850/ExercisesInC/homeworks/homework01.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

 A feature common in interpreted languages but rare in compiled languages is dynamic types.
 This generally means that interpreted languages declare types at runtime, whereas compiled languages declare them at compilation.
+It also means that for compiled languages you can tell what type a variable refers just by looking at the program, whereas the same is not true for interpreted languages.

 2) Name two advantages of static typing over dynamic typing.